The police check was not a good omen. Torchlight zig-zagged across the car. Our explanation was not deemed plausible.

 Here in Jaen province, olives mean business.
 Big business.
 Field upon field of olive trees ripple over the mountains, lines of wizened silver trunks rising up and down with every bend in the road.
 Spain produces between 40 and 45% of the world’s olive oil, so I was prepared for a huge commercial operation.
 What surprised me, though, was the discovery that many families still grow their own olives.
 A field here and there.
 A grove somewhere else.

 And the road to Pegalajar is a small one.
+The key to our release, inside information.

 When it comes to harvesting olives, it’s a tale of big business but small families.
-And now that we’d passed the credibility hurdle, the torchlight waved us on our way.

 Yet the family plots remain, the work must still be done.